 I’ll tell you what’s worse: they videotape you in the ‘fuge.
 If you GLOC and do a spectacular chicken, every pilot in the USAF will get to see you in a training tape.
 And they will laugh at you.

 So there I was, starting my second year at Kadena, when my commander was summoned to a conference at Pacific Air Forces headquarters in Honolulu.
-And there, they put up a slide showing every centrifuge-delinquent pilot in PACAF.
+In a conference room full of his peers, they put up a slide showing every centrifuge-delinquent pilot in PACAF.
 There were only two: Lt.
 Col. Paul Woodford and Lt.
 Col. John B______, both at Kadena.
 The very next day our embarrassed boss had John and I on a C-12 to Yokota Air Base in Tokyo.
 The day after that we were at the USAF/Japanese Air Self Defense Force centrifuge at Tachikawa.

 I was in my mid-40s and John was, I’ll guess, just turning 40.
 By fighter pilot standards we were old men.
 Joining us at Tachikawa for our day of training was a 22-year-old F-16 pilot from Misawa Air Base in northern Japan.
 John and I decided then and there we weren’t going to take a nap no matter how tough it got or how many Gs they laid on us.
 Not in front of that punk-ass kid, we weren’t.
 No effing way.

 We had the night off in Tokyo, so John and I went out on the town, exhausted though we were.
 We took a taxi to a hole in the wall place in the Ginza, where two beers and two plates of gyoza, plus the taxi ride, cost a month’s worth of flight pay.
-As I reached out for my beer I noticed the underside of my arm covered with little red spots.
-John held up his arm and he had spots too.
+As I reached out for my beer I noticed the underside of my arm was covered in little red spots.
+John held up his arm and he had ’em too.
 Later that night, back in my room at Yokota, I undressed and discovered the same spots all over my butt and down the backs of my legs.
-The technical name is petechia, but pilots call ’em G-measles—they’re what happens when you pull so many Gs your capillaries rupture.
+The technical name is petechia, but pilots call ’em G-measles — they’re what happens when you pull so many Gs your capillaries rupture.

 Am I glad I took my turn in the centrifuge after all?
 Yes, I guess I am.
 Would I ever want to do it again?
 Hell, no!

 p.s.
-About the kid: John and I didn’t think about it as it was happening at Tachikawa, but over beer and gyoza that night realized we’d just watched a young man wash out of fighters.
-The kid would have had to pass centrifuge training before he ever got to fly an F-16, so for him to be at the ‘fuge with us meant he must have GLOC’ed on a training flight at Misawa and been sent to Tachikawa for evaluation and retraining.
-May god forgive us for laughing at him earlier in the day … although in the long run, it’s likely the young man would have killed himself in an F-16, so in a way the experience saved his life.
+About the F-16 kid from Misawa: John and I didn’t think about it as it was happening, but over beer and gyoza that night realized we’d just watched a young man wash out of his dream assignment in fighters.
+The kid would have had to pass centrifuge training before he ever got to fly a Viper, so for him to be at the ‘fuge with us meant he must have GLOC’ed on a training flight at Misawa and been sent to Tachikawa for evaluation and retraining.
+May god forgive us for laughing at him earlier in the day — although looking at the bigger picture, his bad day at the ‘fuge may have saved his life.